ZacharyLitwin/CSE360_Tu37/README.md

 EffortLogger_Alma: it is the zip file of the same name that Alma uploaded to the discord on 11/26

-EffortLogger_Zachary: Checking the employee id is done by adding an int called empID to the effort_entries and defects tables in the empdb
+EffortLogger_Zachary: Effort and defect entries are now login dependent and the life cycle combo boxes are now project dependent.
+Currently Updating and deleting defects is broken and the split effort entry button does nothing.
+Working on fixing that and adding the logs page.

 EffortLogger_Karryl: Please explain your additions to effortlogger here